Nettspend

-Gunner Shepardson (born March 18, 2007), professionally known as Nettspend, is an American rapper and songwriter.
+Gunner Shepardson (born March 18, 2007), known professionally as Nettspend, is an American rapper.
 He gained popularity after a snippet of his song "Drankdrankdrank" went viral on Twitter in late 2023.
+His song "Shine N Peace" was listed among the best songs of 2023 by The Fader and The New York Times.

-Growing up surrounded by music, Nettspend began rapping while in fifth grade.
-After releasing multiple singles, Nettspend released his debut mixtape, Bad Ass F*cking Kid, on December 6, 2024.
+Shepardson began rapping while in fifth grade.
+After releasing multiple singles, he released his debut mixtape, Bad Ass F*cking Kid, on December 6, 2024.
+After an almost nine-month-long delay and a year following his mixtape, he released his debut studio album Early Life Crisis on March 6, 2026.

-Nettspend's musical style is rooted in hip hop subgenres such as trap and jerk, characterized by "distorted 808s", "loose piano riffs", and "glimmering synths".
-He is an affiliate of Xaviersobased's collective 1c34, which helped pioneer and popularize the jerk microgenre during the early 2020s.